Pr0xximity999/Quartz/content/Personal-projects/Hack The Box/Boxes/10 CCTV - Easy box.md

 trying [linux-exploit-suggester](https://github.com/The-Z-Labs/linux-exploit-suggester).
 Not a single exploit worked

 root login is turned on for ssh, as well as pubkey auth.
-The same is true for the mark account though
+The same is true for the mark account though.

+Ubuntu version: `24.04.4 LTS (Noble Numbat)`
+Linux version `6.8.0-101-generic x86_64`

+Both are not vulnerable.

+going over linpeas again.

+tmux runs version 3.4…nothing.

+chfn seems to have some info about “SuSE_9.3/10”…seems there’s a really old cve open for it: [CVE-2005-3503](https://nvd.nist.gov/vuln/detail/CVE-2005-3503).
+Found [this](https://www.exploit-db.com/exploits/1299) exploit.
+Seems the text is made as a DOX text file instead of unix, as per [this](https://unix.stackexchange.com/questions/721844/linux-bash-shell-script-error-cannot-execute-required-file-not-found) post.
+Converting it.